XION

 Building for Mainnet

-The Xion Foundation aims to offer developers a clear and structured pathway for deploying secure and reliable decentralized applications (dApps).
+The Xion Foundation aims to offer developers a clear and structured pathway for deploying secure and reliable decentralized applications (apps).
 This section outlines the key differences between Testnet and Mainnet, the requirements for deployment, and best practices to ensure your contracts are approved and adopted by the community.

 Testnet: A Space for Development & Refinement